Cabo Girao, Camara Fishing Village & Reid's

-The dress code at Reid’s Palace hotel is smart casual (no jeans, shorts or tennis shoes).
+The dress code at Reid’s Palace Hotel is smart casual (no jeans, shorts or sports shoes).